 ANDERSON FAMILY LORE

 Mitochondrial DNA (mtDNA) passes unchanged from mothers to their children.
-There daughters pass it on to the next generation. mtDNA can trace a maternal line back thousands of years to the origins of its ancient group of people.
+Their daughters pass it on to the next generation. mtDNA can trace a maternal line back thousands of years to the origins of its ancient group of people.

 FREEMAN FAMILY LORE

-When my 23andMe DNA test results were processed several years ago, one tool they use breaks down a persons DNA by chromosome.
+When my 23andMe DNA test results were processed several years ago, one tool they use breaks down a person's DNA by chromosome.
 The twenty-three chromosomes are further broken into two strands, one representing each parent.
 There is no indication which strand represents which parent.

 CHARLES MEEHAN WAS IRISH

 Everyone knew Charles was Irish.
 He had an Irish surname.
 The woman who raised him (his mother?) was Irish.
 He often spoke an Irish dialect to his grandchildren.
 He said his mother was born in County Fermanagh in 1823, and his father was from County Tipperary.
 And everything written about his homesteading days in Nebraska confirms he was Irish.

 Image: My dad, Bill Meehan, recorded information about his paternal grandparents on this tiny scrap of paper in 1949.
 Everyone believed Charles was the child of Irish immigrants.

 In those times … Cousin Ava Speese Day said our Grandpa Meehan always had a different Irish name for each grandkid.